cms-ml/documentation/content/profiling/mlprof.md

     B --> D[PlotMultiRuntimes]
 ```

-It is composed of four major types of tasks:
+It is composed of three major types of tasks:

 1. [MeasureRuntime](#measureruntime): This task runs the network as many times as demanded in the arguments for a single batch size and outputs a .csv file with the results of the timing measurements.
 The parameters from the model-file and the given arguments are parsed to the cmssw environment using the template configs in the repository.